 Side effects of medication

-Talk to your doctor if you have any concerns about the medicine you are taking, as you may be able to try new drugs or a different combination of drugs.
+Some medicines commonly prescribed after stroke can cause dizziness or weakness, including some high blood pressure medication.
+Withdrawal from antidepressants can cause dizziness.
+Interactions between different medicines can also affect your balance.
+Talk to your doctor or pharmacist if you have any concerns about the medicine you are taking, as you may be able to try new drugs or a different combination of drugs.
 Never stop taking any medication without speaking to your doctor first.

 Other causes of balance problems

 A range of other conditions not directly related to stroke can also cause dizziness and loss of balance.
 These include inner ear infections, migraines and confusion due to a urinary tract infection.